 Can you freeze this coconut pecan frosting?

-You can freeze your frosting for up to 4 months in an airtight container.
+You can freeze your extra frosting for up to 4 months in an airtight container.
 Just bring it back to room temperature and stir before using.
 This is great if you make a double or triple batch and don’t need to use all of it.
 Store the remaining frosting in your freezer and wait for the chance to use it.

-German Chocolate Frosting FAQs
+German Chocolate Cake Icing FAQs

 If your frosting doesn’t fully thicken, you may not have cooked it long enough to evaporate out the excess liquid and get it to thicken on its own.
 In this event, try adding a tablespoon or two of powdered sugar as a thickening agent and chill the frosting in the fridge to see if you can get it to come together.
 Keep in mind that the powdered sugar may cause the frosting to taste a little different than intended.